mstraciak/flashforge-ad5m-mods/3d chameleon/manual cutter/readme.md

 4 in 1 ptfe adapter for using festo fittings.
 Alternatively you can use bambulab 4to1 ptfe adapter.

 **UPDATE 19.4.2025**
-Recomend using version 2 where is knife position lower 5mm.
+Recomend using version 2 where is knife position lower 5mm (closer to the hotend)

+**UPDATE 4.5.2025**
+Added version with better orientation. since this version i use bambulab filament hub 4to1 and ver.2 gcodes (start, end, change).

 **Other parts:**